-The Personal Injury Lawyers Canberra Citizens Can Trust.
+The Personal Injury Solicitors Lawyers Canberra Trusts.

 If it’s a big case, don’t go to a large firm where you’re just one of many.
 For us, it’s personal.
 We spend more time, and put up a bigger fight to get you justice.
 Unlike the big firms, we don’t spread ourselves thin by taking on too many clients.
 At United Legal, we put three lawyers on every case.
 This ensures you get our full attention, professional diligence and the compensation settlement that you deserve.
 Our firm may be small, but this is your best guarantee of achieving big outcomes for your compensation claim.